-Esper also offers event stream queries that address the event stream analysis requirements of CEP applications.
-Event stream queries provide the windows, aggregation, joining and analysis functions for use with streams of events.
+Esper also offers event series queries that address the event series analysis requirements of CEP applications.
+Event series queries provide the windows, aggregation, joining and analysis functions for use with streams of events.
 These queries are following the EPL syntax.
 EPL has been designed for similarity with the SQL query language but differs from SQL in its use of views rather than tables.
-Views represent the different operations needed to structure data in an event stream and to derive data from an event stream.
+Views represent the different operations needed to structure data in an event series and to derive data from an event series.